Michael Reich: Career

+Early in Reich’s graduate career at Harvard, John Dunlop hired Reich to work on a study of anti-poverty programs in Boston.
+This project generated a vast literature on segmented labor markets, a term that Reich coined and that remains a recognized subfield in the Journal of Economic Literature’s classification scheme.
+Kenneth Arrow, who cited this work, agreed to supervise Reich’s dissertation, Racial Inequality and the White Income Distribution, along with Samuel Bowles.

 In the 1960s and 1970s, Reich worked with David Gordon, Richard Edwards, and other well-known Marxist and Neo-Marxian economists.
 Focusing on labor economics, the group specifically narrowed in on segmented labor markets.
 In 1973, Reich, together with Edwards and Gordon, published A Theory of Labor Market Segmentation.

 Reich was a teacher at Boston University for three years, and then in 1974 became an assistant professor of economics at the University of California at Berkeley.
 In 1989, he was promoted to full professor.
 According to Reich, he regularly taught courses at Berkeley in Marxist economics, political economy, and the history of economic thought.

 Reich serves as director of the Institute for Research on Labor and Employment (IRLE) at UC Berkeley, and co-chairs IRLE's Center for Wage and Employment Dynamics (CWED).
 He has also served as editor of the publication Industrial Relations, of Berkeley's Institute of Industrial Relations.

+In the late 1980s, Reich and his Berkeley Economics colleague Robert Anderson wrote a report showing that the University of California Retirement System’s multi-billion dollar investment portfolio over-weighted large companies, many of which did business in apartheid South Africa.
+The authors found that the retirement fund could both divest from these companies and improve its rate of return.
+The report served as the basis for their testimony at a UC Board of Regents hearing; UC began to divest the following year.
+In a 1990 speech at the Oakland Coliseum, Nelson Mandela cited UC Berkeley’s leadership as instrumental in ending apartheid.

 Reich has produced research for the progressive public policy advocacy organization, the Center for American Progress.
 In 2010, he produced a report for the organization investigating the economic proposals of California gubernatorial candidate Meg Whitman.
 An economist at the Hoover Institution at Stanford University responded to Reich's report with evidence showing a negative effect of Reich's proposals.

 On June 25, 2013, Reich testified before the United States Senate Committee on Health, Education, Labor and Pensions at a hearing discussing the 75th anniversary of the federal minimum wage.
 Reich testified in favor of a minimum wage increase, defending his reports against other contradicting research.

+New York City, Seattle and Minnesota commissioned Reich and co-author James Parrott to study gig passenger driver pay and to recommend minimum pay standards, which were then adopted.
+Reich and Parrott have subsequently studied the effects of New York City’s policy.